peregilk/notramEnhancedNCC/README.md

+# ✨ NoTraM - EnhancedNCC
-# ✨ NoTraM.EnhancedNCC: A Norwegian Corpus Curation & Pretraining Toolkit
+## A Norwegian Corpus Curation & Pretraining Toolkit

 This repository contains scripts, datasets, and processing pipelines for building high-quality training data for large language models, with a strong focus on **Norwegian** corpora.
 Some additions for **Scandinavian**, and **English** corpora.